E3SM-Project/gdess/README.md

 #### Motivation

+Model intercomparisons and benchmarking is critical for Earth System Models.
+By comparing the values of variables, such as CO<sub>2</sub>, in these simulations against observed values, one can discover the needs and means for refining model components, and learn much about Earth system dynamics in the process.

-There is a need to evaluate atmospheric CO<sub>2</sub> for continuing development of U.S. Department of Energy's Energy Exascale Earth System Model (E3SM)
-&mdash; particularly the v2 campaign focused on simulations of global biogeochemistry.
+Development of `gdess` was initiated by a need to evaluate atmospheric CO<sub>2</sub> for the U.S. Department of Energy's Energy Exascale Earth System Model (E3SM) and its campaign focused on simulations of global biogeochemistry.

 #### Problem to solve